Dance Little Rude Boy

-Dance Little Rude Boy is the penultimate single to be released, as a promo, by British rock band Ian Dury and the Blockheads.
-The single was recorded at RAK Studios when Dury was still able to perform.
-It was released after Dury's death, on East Central One / Ronnie Harris Records, in 2002.
+Dance Little Rude Boy is the penultimate single to be released, as a promo, by the English rock band Ian Dury and the Blockheads.Written by Ian Dury and Chaz Jankel the song was recorded at RAK Studios when Dury was still able to perform.
+It was released in 2002, after Dury's death, on East Central One / Ronnie Harris Records.

-The song was one of two singles taken from the 2002 album Ten More Turnips from the Tip, (the other being "One Love" / "Ballad of the Sulphate Strangler").
+The song was one of two singles taken from the 2002 album Ten More Turnips from the Tip, the other being "One Love" / "Ballad of the Sulphate Strangler".

-The B-side to this single included two songs, "Books and Water" and "It Ain't Cool".
+The B-side of the single included two songs: "Books and Water" and "It Ain't Cool".

 Reception

 Reviewing the album for the BBC in 2002, Chris Jones said:

 The title seems to imply some kind of rejected product is on offer here.
 How far this is from the truth is immediately made plain from the sophisticated stroking of a Fender Rhodes that opens the first track "Dance Little Rude Boy". [...]
 The aforementioned "Rude Boy", "Books and Water" and "It Ain't Cool" all bounce with robust good health with Dury's razor-sharp lyrics cutting a swathe through the smoothest jazz-funk this side of the Atlantic.

 Writing in The Guardian in 2008, British comedian Phill Jupitus recalled seeing Dury's last gig: "I compered Ian Dury’s last ever gig at the London Palladium in 2000, which was such a sad night.
 After the gig he sent me this: lyrics to "Dance Little Rude Boy".
 He had such a good attitude: he said that he didn't have cancer, cancer had him, and would have to deal with him."